 A tent is very important to get shelter at night.
 Tough the trail has over 250 shelter spots throughout the journey, but still, you will need a tent in case the spot is full or you don’t like overcrowded areas.
 Any tent will work fine if you know how to set it up and know the basics to carry a tent.
 But still, if you don’t want any small problem to ruin your trip you can check our guide to the best hiking tents.
 If you don’t know how to pack or attach a tent with your backpack then check our guide on how to attach a tent to a backpack.

-- Stove – the stove is essential for fire and you don’t have to build a campfire outside when you can cook inside on the stove.
+The stove is essential for fire and you don’t have to build a campfire outside when you can cook inside on the stove.
 The stove is also helpful in maintaining the environment.